Your First Visit

 - Determining male factor

-Among the best fertility clinics in the region, the Arizona Center for Reproductive Endocrinology and Infertility uses the latest diagnostic and treatment technology and its expansive experience to administer the tests and set the foundation of your infertility treatment.
+The Arizona Center for Reproductive Endocrinology and Infertility uses the latest diagnostic and treatment technology and its expansive experience to administer the tests and set the foundation of your infertility treatment.

 The tests detailed below are designed to determine the main reasons for infertility.